 If you want to get a second barbell, there are some interesting specialty bars to choose from, some of which are great for gaining size and strength:

 - Rogue Curl Bar ($195): curl bars are by no means necessary, but they’re a handy backup barbell to have around, and make almost every accessory lift a little bit easier or more enjoyable.
 Rogue’s curl bars are great because they’re made out of high-quality steel, the volcano knurling is the best in the world, and they’re plated in zinc.

 - Rogue Trap Bar ($375): there’s no doubt that trap bars are great for deadlifting.
 For most of us, they’re even better than traditional barbells.
 However, they’re expensive, they take up a lot of room, and they’re only great for the one lift.
 Plus, these aren’t made to the same quality standards as a regular barbell, so they may not age as well.

-If you don’t know what to buy, my recommendation would be to get a Rogue Ohio Power Bar and then if you still have money left over, add in their curl bar.
+If you don’t know what to buy, my recommendation would be to get an Ohio Power Bar in either stainless steel or black zinc.
+Then, if you still have money left over, buy a curl bar.
 That will allow you to alternate between a big compound lift (such as a bench press) and an accessory lift (such as an underhand row) during your workouts, keeping them short and efficient.

 If you want a customizable workout program (and full guide) that builds in these principles, check out our Outlift Intermediate Bulking Program.
 Or, if you’re still skinny or skinny-fat, try our Bony to Beastly (men’s) program or Bony to Bombshell (women’s) program.
 If you liked this article, you’d love our full programs.